sofiaribeiro32/main-website/README.md

-# main-website
-BEST Lisbon Website.
+# BEST Lisbon Website.
 Restructured in 2022.

+## How to use?

+`npx tailwindcss -i ./src/input.css -o ./dist/output.css --watch`